A cop's guide to the supplies you will want on patrol

 This is not intended as an exhaustive list.
 Adapt it to how you work on the street.
 Remember you don’t have to buy everything at once.
 Observe how others do the job and use their knowledge and experience to ensure you accomplish your greatest goal: Go home at the end of the watch.

 About the author

-Michael A. Thiac is a Houston Police patrol sergeant and field training supervisor with over 18 years experience.
-He is also retired from the Army Reserve, after spending 23 years in intelligence.
+Michael A. Thiac is a Houston Police patrol sergeant and field training supervisor with over 18 years of experience.
+He is retired from the Army Reserve, after spending 23 years in intelligence.
 When not on patrol, he can be found at A Cop’s Watch.

 Author's note: The statements, opinions, beliefs, and viewpoints expressed herein are solely those of the author and not in any official capacity as an employee of the Houston Police Department and do not necessarily reflect the viewpoints or official policies of the Houston Police Department.